Political positions of the Democratic Party (United States): Environment

 Democrats and Republicans have diverged on the seriousness of the threat posed by climate change, with Democrats' assessment rising significantly in the mid-2010s.

 The sharp divide over the existence of and responsibility for global warming and climate change falls largely along political lines.
 Overall, 60% of Americans surveyed said oil and gas companies were "completely or mostly responsible" for climate change.

 Opinion about human causation of climate change increased substantially with education among Democrats, but not among Republicans.
 Conversely, opinions favoring becoming carbon neutral declined substantially with age among Republicans, but not among Democrats.

-Democrats believe that the government should protect the environment and have a history of environmentalism.
+Democrats believe the government should protect the environment and have a history of environmentalism.
 In more recent years, this stance has had as its emphasis alternative energy generation as the basis for an improved economy, greater national security, and general environmental benefits.

-Democrats also favor expanding conservation lands, and they encourage open space and rail travel to relieve highway and airport congestion and improve air quality and economy.
+Democrats also favor expanding conservation lands and encourage open space and rail travel to relieve highway and airport congestion and improve air quality and the economy.
 They believe that communities, environmental interests, and government should work together to protect resources while ensuring the vitality of local economies, and that choosing between the economy and the environment is a false choice.

-The Democratic party's foremost environmental concern is climate change.
+The Democratic Party's foremost environmental concern is climate change.
 Democrats, most notably former Vice President Al Gore, have pressed for stern regulation of greenhouse gases.
 On October 15, 2007, Gore won the Nobel Peace Prize for his efforts to build greater knowledge about man-made climate change and laying the foundations for the measures needed to counteract it.
 A 2017 analysis by the Center for American Progress Action Fund of climate change denial in the U.S. Congress found that 180 members deny the science behind climate change, all Republicans, and that no Democratic members of Congress publicly denied climate change.

 Renewable energy and fossil fuels

-Democrats support increased domestic renewable energy development, including wind and solar power farms, in an effort to reduce carbon dioxide emissions.
-The party's 2012 platform calls for an "all of the above" energy policy including clean energy, natural gas, and domestic oil, while wanting to become energy independent.
-The party has supported higher taxes on oil companies and increased regulations coal power plants, favoring a policy of reducing long-term reliance on fossil fuels.
+Democrats support increased domestic renewable energy development, including wind and solar power farms, to reduce carbon dioxide emissions.
+The party's 2012 platform calls for an "all of the above" energy policy that includes clean energy, natural gas, and domestic oil, while seeking energy independence.
+The party has supported higher taxes on oil companies and increased regulations on coal power plants, favoring a policy to reduce long-term reliance on fossil fuels.
 In addition, the party supports stricter fuel emissions standards to prevent air pollution.

 Trade agreements

-The Democratic Party has taken widely varying views on trade throughout its history.
-The 2020 Democratic Party platform supports fair and free trade such as the USMCA, but opposes offshoring, dumping, and intellectual property theft among other unfair trade practices.
+The Democratic Party has held widely varying views on trade throughout its history.
+The 2020 Democratic Party platform supports fair and free trade, such as the USMCA, but opposes offshoring, dumping, and intellectual property theft, among other unfair trade practices.